[This is part of the Experiencing Remarkable Worship devotional series]

 - Worship.
 God is pleased by your worship.
 He likes it!
 Sometimes we need some practice so our praises don’t get stolen.
 (If you need some encouragement on this, read this post.)

-What is your favorite way to bring worship to God?
+What is your favorite way to give worship to God?